List of municipalities in Pennsylvania

-This is a comprehensive list of the 2,560 municipalities in Pennsylvania ordered by population.
+Pennsylvania is a state located in the Northeastern United States.
+As of the 2020 U.S. census, Pennsylvania is the fifth-most populous state with 13,002,700 inhabitants and the 32nd-largest by land area spanning 44742.70 sqmi of land.
+Pennsylvania is divided into 67 counties and contains 2,560 municipalities.

 Under Pennsylvania law, there are four types of incorporated municipalities in the Commonwealth.
-From those largest in population to smallest, and excluding the single town, Bloomsburg, these are:
+From those largest in population to smallest, and excluding the single town of Bloomsburg, they are: